synqs/ArduinoThermoControlWeb/README.md

 # Installation

+- download github for desktop
+- set up the proxy for github
+- get mini-conda
+- open the anaconda prompt
+- set the proxy for anaconda
 - create a new directory
-- clone the repository through 'git clone ...' in the new folder
+- clone the repository through in the new folder through
+ > git clone ...
-- create a new virtualenv through 'conda create -n YOURNAME python=3.6'
+- create a new virtualenv through
+ > conda create -n YOURNAME python=3.6
-- activate the virtualenv through 'source activate YOURNAME'
+- activate the virtualenv through
+> source activate YOURNAME
+- install the dependencies through
+> pip install -r requirements.txt

-- install the dependencies through 'pip install -r requirements.txt' or if you are at the kip: 'pip --proxy http://proxy.kip.uni-heidelberg.de:8080 install -r requirements.txt'
+ or if you are at the kip:

+ > pip --proxy http://proxy.kip.uni-heidelberg.de:8080 install --ignore-installed -r requirements.txt
+- set up the database through

+> flask db upgrade

-- start it through 'start.sh'
+- start flask through

+> start.sh
 - open it in a brower on 'localhost:5000'

 # Usage